What are Dental Veneers?

-Dental Veneers or Dental Laminates are thin shells made of tooth-coloured materials designed to enhance the appearance of the teeth.
-They are custom made and used to address issues such as crooked teeth, gaps between teeth, chipped teeth and discoloured teeth.
-Aesthetic problems aside, dental veneers are incredibly effective in resolving any physical issues you have with your teeth.
+Dental Veneers or porcelain veneers are thin shells made of tooth-coloured materials like plastic or resin designed to enhance the appearance of the teeth.
+Dental veneers are custom made and used to address issues such as crooked teeth, gaps between teeth, chipped teeth and discoloured teeth from stains or root canal treatment.
+Aesthetic problems aside, dental veneers commonly used for resolving any physical issues you have with your teeth, such as the shape of your teeth.

-Your dentist will help you to understand what you want to achieve from the whole procedure.
-During this visit, your dentist will examine your teeth and explain the procedure as well as the limitations.
-Impressions and Pictures will be taken of the teeth to create a custom design of your new smile.
+Your dentist will help you to understand what you want to achieve from the whole procedure and come up with a treatment plan.
+This includes communicating your needs, dissatisfaction you have with your teeth and what you dislike about your smile.
+Your dentist will examine your teeth and explain the procedure as well as its limitations.
+Factors like your face shape, natural teeth and lips will be kept into consideration.
+You will also have to decide on your dental veneers of choice i.e. porcelain veneers or composite veneers.
+Impressions and X rays will be taken of your teeth to create a custom design of your new smile.

-Once the design is approved, some of the enamel will be removed from your teeth to prepare for the veneers to be placed.
-Most of the time, local anaesthetic is not required, but will be given if necessary.
+Once the design is approved, some enamel is removed from your teeth to prepare for the veneers to be placed.
+How much enamel is removed differs case by case.
+For example, patients with large, crooked teeth with a significant amount of teeth stains will require more shaving, while patients with short teeth or gaps between their teeth do not require shaving.
+But generally, not more than 0.5mm of enamel is shaved.
+Most of the time, local anaesthetic is not required, but will be given by your dentist if necessary.

-The dentist will check the real veneers before bonding them to your teeth.
-The veneers are bonded using a special cement.
-After bonding, the dentist will remove the excess cement and adjust the shape of the veneers.
+Veneers take about 7-10 days to manufacture.
+Once your veneers are ready, the dentist will check the real veneers before bonding them to your teeth.
+The veneers are bonded to your teeth using a special cement.
+After bonding, the dentist will remove the excess cement and adjust the shape of the dental veneers.
+Minor adjustments can still be made to the veneers at this point.

-Patients may come back to fine tune the smile with minor adjustments.
+Patients may come back to fine tune their smile and dental veneers, including the shape, colour and surface.

-Porcelain veneers are commonly the chosen veneers of choice due to their strength, reliability, longevity and natural appearance.
+Porcelain veneers are usually the chosen veneers of choice due to their strength, reliability, longevity and appearance; they resemble natural teeth the most.
 Not only are porcelain veneers crafted specifically to fit your natural teeth, but they are also a lot more stain-resistant compared to composite veneers.
-However, they are more expensive and usually require two sessions to be fitted.
+Porcelain veneers are however more expensive and usually require two sessions to be fitted.

 Depending on your preference, lifestyle habits and location of the tooth that requires veneers, your dentist will recommend the best option for you.